hason29/Windows-Optimization-Toolbox/README.md

 • Right-click the PowerShell file that you'd like to run and click on "Run With PowerShell"

-• This will allow the script to run without having to do the above steps but Powershell will ask if you're sure you want to run this script.

 # Disclaimer
 WARNING: I do NOT take responsibility for what may happen to your system!
 Run scripts at your own risk!